English grammar - Past perfect

 Meaning

-1. We use past perfect to talk about finished actions that happened before a certain time in the past.
+1. Past perfect is used to talk about finished actions that happened before a certain time in the past.

 • I had finished lunch when they arrived.